 The CUNY School of Professional Studies (CUNY SPS) understands that knowledge gained outside the classroom is extremely valuable.
-As a result, we offer a number of Prior Learning Assessment (PLA) opportunities that make it possible for you to earn credit for your previous education, work experience, and learning outside the classroom.
+As a result, we offer a number of Credit for Prior Learning opportunities that make it possible for you to earn credit for your previous education, work experience, and learning outside the classroom.

-- Credit by Portfolio Evaluation: Prepare portfolios that reflect the knowledge and expertise that you have learned outside the classroom (18 credits maximum).
+- Credit by Portfolio Evaluation: Prepare portfolios that reflect the knowledge and expertise that you have learned outside the classroom.

-- Credit by Examination: CUNY SPS recognizes several College Level Examination Programs that offer nationally recognized, subject-area examinations (30 credits maximum).
+- Credit by Examination: CUNY SPS recognizes several college-level examination programs that offer nationally recognized, subject-area examinations.